s-ritik16n/reverse-dictionary/venv/src/data-extraction/tasks.md

-extract words without definitions from definitions.csv and save to new csv file
+extract words without definitions from definitions.csv and save to new csv file - done

+clean definitions